codecholeric/gradle-plantuml-plugin/README.md

 # Gradle PlantUML Plugin

-This is a plugin that renders diagram files via [PlantUML](http://plantuml.com/).
+This is a plugin that renders diagram files via [PlantUML](http://plantuml.com/), based on this plugin [here](https://github.com/codecholeric/gradle-plantuml-plugin).

 ## Requirements